IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_PLAYER_CHANGE_HEALTH

-Fires on the MC_POST_UPDATE frame when a player entity gains or loses any health (i.e. hearts).
+Fires from the `MC_POST_PEFFECT_UPDATE` callback when a player entity gains or loses any health (i.e. hearts).
+For more information, see the `PlayerHealth` enum.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerVariant` provided.